AlexeyRaga/alexeyraga.github.io/_posts/2015-08-04-fluent-interfaces.md

 It is often not super complex, but it is complex enough to require making design decisions and careful implementation.
 It **is** more complex than being able to compose functions in a way we want and have the result.
 Couldn't we do just this?

 C# doesn't do carrying for us, nor partial application is possible.
 When you supply not enough arguments to the function you simply get a compilation error.
-But it is still possible to achieve the same compositional goals, although with a little bit of boilerplate:
+But it is still possible to achieve the same compositional goals, although with a little bit of boilerplate (the good thing is that you write this boilerplate once and for all):

 {% gist alexeyraga/bc07a9ac731e054a35f8 2-Pipelines-CSharp-substitution.cs %}